 And how does she handle your absence?

 She is very good at it.
 She never encroaches on my space.
 She knows it is important for me to travel and work.
 She respects that and never bothers me or disturbs me.
 That’s the best part about her!
 She never hounds me!
 And I too respect things that are important to her.
 I know instinctively when she wants her space.
 And I let her be.

 How do you handle female attention?
 Has someone ever made a pass to you in front of your wife?

 Every once in a while such things do happen.
 But you must know where to draw the line.
 Flirting is harmless.
 It gives a different high.
 But you must know where to step back.
 Even if I am talking to someone, I know where to draw the line.
 It is very clear in my head.

 What is that one relationship advice you would like to give our readers?

 Give a lot of space to each other.
-That is most important.
-Also mutual respect must stay.
-If it is not love, it could be companionship.
+That is the most important.
+Also, mutual respect must stay.
+If it is not loved, it could be companionship.
 You got to figure out a reason to stay together!